alexyack/SmartCardList/README.md

 Slots with the cards are displaying ATR of inserted card.

-Use context meny to copy reader name or ATR string.
+Use context menu to copy reader name or ATR string.